Trees in Coalgebra from Generalized Reachability: Precise Morphisms

-If we instantiate $\M$ to be a class of monomorphisms, precise factorizations coincide with the notion of \emph{least bounds} of a functor (also called \emph{base}~\cite{Blok12,BarloccoEA19}): \begin{notheorembrackets} \begin{definition}[{\cite{Blok12,wmkd20reachability}}] For a functor $F\colon \C\to \D$ and a class $\M$ of monomorphisms in $\C$, we say that $F$ has \emph{least bounds (w.r.t.\ \M)} if for every morphism $f\colon X\to FY$, there is a least morphism $m\colon Z\monoto Y$ in $\M$ such that $f$ factors through $Fm$ (via some $g\colon X\to FZ$).
+If we instantiate $\M$ to be a class of monomorphisms, then the notion of precise factorizations coincides with that of \emph{least bounds} (also called \emph{base}~\cite{Blok12,BarloccoEA19}) for a functor: \begin{defiC}[{\cite{Blok12,wmkd20reachability}}] For a functor $F\colon \C\to \D$ and a class $\M$ of monomorphisms in $\C$, we say that $F$ has \emph{least bounds (\wrt $\M$)} if for every morphism $f\colon X\to FY$, there is a least morphism $m\colon Z\monoto Y$ in $\M$ such that $f$ factors through $Fm$ (via some $g\colon X\to FZ$).
 Concretely, this means that